 When a manager sets some priorities for the team on their 'direct reports' dashboard, they can also assign actions to these priorities.
 Without setting the priorities, actions will not be visible.
 Clicking on an action will reveal its description, any checklist items and more.

-Anonymity & privacy
+Confidentiality & privacy

-Having a personal dashboard does not compromise anonymity of past or future surveys.
+Having a personal dashboard does not compromise confidentiality of past or future surveys.
 The personal dashboard is private to the employee, and not accessible by administrators or managers.
 Only the employee can access their own dashboard, by logging in using their credentials.

-When providing a comment in response to a question in your survey, the comment will be anonymised on the manager's end and will not be associated to you.
+When providing a comment in response to a question in your survey, the comment will remain confidential on the manager's end and will not be associated to you.
 When enabled, the manager may be able to respond to or acknowledge your comment.
 The system will automatically route their response to you directly via email.
 The manager or the company does not have visibility over this automated action.

 Peakon (the system) tracks whether you have responded to a survey – so that it can remind you about unanswered surveys – but this information is not visible to anyone in your company and happens automatically.
 Whether you have responded to the survey is never revealed to your managers.